alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 For more guidance on choosing a repository, please see the DCC checklist ‘Where to Keep your Data: Key Considerations’ [@whyte2015wtk].

-\marginbox\framed
-\noindent{}**ORCID**

-\smallskip
-\noindent{}Though still in its early stages,
-ORCID (Open Researcher and Contributor Identifer) is gaining traction as a way of identifying researchers across many different systems.
-By claiming an ORCID ID and associating it with your outputs wherever possible, you can prepare for future impact-tracking services that will be able to read your profile and search for uses of your ID online.
-\endframed\endmarginbox

 Provide appropriate metadata
 ----------------------------